seiifuu/ac-baseline/README.md

+# AC Baseline
-# Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams
+> Modify from Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams

 This repository hosts the code we used to prepare our interspeech'19 paper titled "[Foreign Accent Conversion by Synthesizing Speech from Phonetic Posteriorgrams](https://www.isca-speech.org/archive/Interspeech_2019/pdfs/1778.pdf)"